Lamprell

 Lamprell plc, based in the United Arab Emirates, specialises in construction and fabrication, servicing both the Renewables and Oil & Gas industries.
 It builds wind turbine foundations as well as shallow-water drilling jackup rigs, liftboats and land rigs, and it also carries out rig refurbishment.
-In 2021 the company added a Digital business unit servicing not only the renewables and oil & gas sectors but other related industries.
+In 2021 the company added a Digital business unit.
 It is listed on the London Stock Exchange.